starless-sky-protocol/starless-sky-network/README.md

 - Smart contracts and signing modules;
 - Decentralized networks;
-- Anonymous and custom identities without revealing the real identity of the keypair holder;
+- Anonymous and non-deterministic identities without revealing the real identity of the keypair holder;
+- Public key authentication;
 - Based on symmetric and asymmetric encryption, no information is stored in plain text in the network storage.
 - Keys and values are never stored directly in the network storage;
 - Fast and instant content delivery network - no network confirmations required;
-- Easy implementation and use.
+- Easy implementation, deployment and usage;
 - It is naturally *impossible* to spoof information.

 ## Security Considerations